FinTech

 1. Merchant – this is a person or a company that any items or services to their clients.
 In our case, merchants can act as payment portals that allow customers to pay with different payment methods.
 For example, Amazon and eBay are merchants.

 2. Payment Service Providers (PSPs) – are third-party companies that provide payment services to businesses with online payment methods: credit cards, debit cards, e-wallets, cash cards, bank transfers, etc. For example, the most popular PSPs are Amazon Pay, PayPal, Stripe, and Square.
+Different PSDs have diverse payment system architecture, including the organization of hardware, software, protocols, and processes involved in managing payments.

 3. Transaction – The process of transferring funds from one account to another.
 In our case, the merchant receives funds from a customer.